sarthug-life/Reversi/README.md

 # Reversi
-The classic board game, with both single and double player modes and multiple difficulty levels
+The classic board game, with both single and double player modes and multiple difficulty levels.
+DrRacket must be installed.
+Click on play.rkt to start playing.
+Enjoy!